JoshuaMichaelHall-Tech/terminal-setup/tutorial.md

-# Terminal-Based Development Workflow Tutorial
+# Terminal-Based Development Workflow Tutorial (Zsh Edition)

-This tutorial will guide you through practical workflows using the terminal-based development environment, focusing on software engineering tasks without relying on a mouse.
+This tutorial will guide you through practical workflows using the Zsh-based terminal development environment, focusing on software engineering tasks without relying on a mouse.

 ## Essential Keyboard Shortcuts